 Given the close involvement of all of these people in providing quality veterans’ hospice care in Virginia, it is easy to see why it’s important to work with the best hospice team you can find for your loved one.

 Treatment and Therapy

 The next aspect of hospice care to mention is the treatment and therapy portion.
 Hospice care treats symptoms rather than illnesses themselves.
-This is not to say that no one ever leaves hospice once they enter it, but what we are focused on with our hospice care is the raising of our patients’ quality of life.
+This is not to say that no one ever leaves hospice once they enter it, but what we are focused on with our hospice care is the improving of our patients’ quality of life.
 We may take x-rays, draw blood, and provide radiation therapy for patients as we care for them, but mostly we want to make patients comfortable.
 That may involve providing patients with medications to dull pain, oxygen to help them breathe more easily, and even mental/spiritual support to help them work through any anxiety they have about the coming days or weeks.

 Focusing on the Veterans

 The final aspect of our Veterans Health and Support Services in Virginia that we want to highlight is our focus on the veteran status of these patients.
 Given what veterans sacrifice by serving in the US armed forces, we take it upon ourselves to give back to these exceptional men and women who gave up their time and safety to protect their fellow citizens.

 For instance, we can provide hospice to our veteran patients wherever they are, including in state-run veteran homes or the familiarity of a patient’s home.
 We are also sensitive to the physical and psychological medical conditions that many veterans face, and we do our best to provide relief from the symptoms of those conditions.
 Capital Caring Health also maintains a Battle Buddy volunteer program so veteran patients can interact with veteran volunteers.
 Finally, when a patient’s journey ends, we help families to facilitate military funerals.

 Professional Veterans Health & Support Services in Virginia